The Ultimate Makeup Bag Packing Guide

 Do you love pain?
 No?
 Then stop using alcohol-laced, eye-stinging makeup wipes.
 Try a remover that is effective and kind to your skin.
 Our top pick is the Milky Jelly Cleanser from Glossier (winner of “Allure” magazine’s “Best of Beauty”).
 This cleanser uses the same science that’s in contact solution, and can really go to town on a heavy smoky eye.
 Plus, there’s absolutely no sting.
 Glossier recently released a smaller, TSA-compliant version that’s two ounces.
 It comes in a lockable pump bottle that protects against leaks and makeup-bag spillage.
 Beware: This brand has a very serious cult following, and you might be the next inductee.

-The Recap: Our Top 10 Tips for Packing Makeup
+The Recap: Our Top 10 Tips for Packing Makeup for Travel

 - Packing makeup is all about curation.
 Be ruthless.
 Just bring along your A-list products.